BRosenblatt/BackupOSFDocs/docs/accounts/account_settings.rst

 **Purpose:** A user’s account settings allow them to configure their login and password information, as well as close out their OSF account.

-Account Settings can be accessed by clicking on the gear button on the top right hand of the navigation bar when logged in.
-In the left hand navigation that appears, the user clicks on “Account Settings” to find the appropriate page.
+A user can access their account "Settings" page by clicking their name on the far right of the navigation bar.
+In the drop-down menu that unfolds, the user clicks **Settings** (with the gear icon to the left of it) and is taken to their account "Settings" page.

 Merging Accounts (Connected Emails)
 --------------------